animalfunfacts.net - The Animal Encyclopedia for Kids

 This is often the habitat of spiders that build their webs there – much to the chagrin of the small insects that also search this layer for plants to feed on.

-4. Layer of Blossoms
+4. Blossom Layer

 Indicates the layer with the blossoms and their tasty nectar.
 This is why it is mainly populated by bees and bumblebees – but also by smart hunters such as the crab spider.
 It uses the colors of the blossoms as a camouflage, so that their victims often only notice them when it’s too late.

-Animal Species Living in Meadows
+Animal Species Living in the Blossom Layer:

 Interesting Facts About Meadows